The Paycheck Protection Program (PPP) is a loan program worth nearly $670 billion.

 Take the larger of those two answers.
 Note that if you’re a seasonal employer only, you’re required to divide by Period B1 only.

 Is the answer equal to or more than one?
-If so, you meet this SBA requirement, as you have maintained your headcount during the eligibility period.
+If so, you meet this SBA requirement for PPP loan forgiveness, as you have maintained your headcount during the eligibility period.

 If your answer is less than one, it reveals that you did not maintain your headcount.
 As such, the SBA will reduce your forgivable expenses.